-The Company's capital currently consists of the Preferred Securities and common shareholders' equity.
+Westaim's capital currently consists of the Preferred Securities and Common Shares.

 The Company's guiding principles for capital management are to maintain the stability and safety of the Company's capital for its stakeholders through an appropriate capital mix and a strong balance sheet.